curtisqt30/cpsc-351-assignment-2/README.md

   4. Run the executable file in the terminal using ./ "file name" <number of students>

 ## Collaboration Notes
-* Curtis Quan-Tran:
+* Curtis Quan-Tran: TA_Activity Function
-* Raul Zabala: Documentation
+* Raul Zabala: Main and Documentation
-* Andres Loera:
+* Andres Loera: Student_Acitivity Function